vdavez/website/md/projects.md

 ### Legal Markdown

 [LegalMarkdownJS](http://legalmarkdown.com) is an effort to build a browser-based editor for legal documents.
 It is built using Node, React, and Browserify.
 Here is [the source code](https://github.com/vzvenyach/legalmd).

+### Permafrast

+[Permafrast](https://permafrast.herokuapp.com) is a little application that let's you link to a judicial opinion using Fastcase's public API using the case citation.
+If, for example, you wanted to go directly to the _Citizen's United_ decision, you could simply point your browser at <https://permafrast.herokuapp.com/558/U.S./310/redirect>.
+Simple as that.

 ### Effdate